gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 .. admonition:: Tasks

     #.
-Modify the code above to so that when the B button is pressed, the start frequency is kept the same while the end frequency is increased in steps.
+Modify the code above to so that when the B-button is pressed, the start frequency is kept the same while the end frequency is increased in steps.
     #.
 Use both the A and B-button pressing code and replace all values with variables: ``base_freq``, ``step_size``, ``steps``.
     #.
 Modify the code above to use definitions with parameters.
 Name the def block, ``increase_freq``, for A-buuton pressing and  ``decrease_freq``, for B-buuton pressing.